Jeremy Corbyn Gatecrashed Theresa May's First Facebook Live Appearance To Challenge Her To A TV Debate

 Her predecessor, David Cameron, refused to debate his opponents directly on TV during the general election in 2015, and again during last year's referendum on European Union membership.

 In 2010, Cameron struggled in a three-way debate against Labour's Gordon Brown and Nick Clegg of the Liberal Democrats.
 At the next election, when Cameron was prime minister, Cameron's advisers decided that sharing the same platform as the opposition leaders was a risk that wasn't worth taking.
-He agreed to do TV events where he would appear on his own, taking questions from an interviewer or a live audience, but not at the same time as one of his rivals.
+He agreed to do TV events where he would appear on his own, taking questions from an interviewer or a live audience but not at the same time as one of his rivals.

 May's campaign strategists have taken a similar approach.
 She took questions from listeners or viewers on LBC radio last week and today on Facebook Live (arranged by ITV News), and will do a Question Time-style TV event with the BBC next month.